Synzack/ldapper/README.md

 # Ldapper

 A GoLang tool to enumerate and abuse LDAP.
-Made *simple*.
+Made _simple_.

 Ldapper was created with for use in offensive security engagements for **_targeted_** user enumeration, group enumeration, and more.
 Ldapper uses familiar "net" commands such as "net user" and "net group" to perform all its queries and its output follows the same conventions.
-The Ldapper user interface operates as a pseudo-interactive shell, where the user can input commands until exited.
+Ldapper's user interface operates as a pseudo-interactive shell, where the user can input commands until exited.
 All traffic goes over the LDAP(S) protocol with a singular bind to help you better blend into the network.

 Ldapper is proxy aware and supports NTLM authentication with a user's hash.
 Additionally, this tool can perform modification actions within LDAP.
 More functionality is planned for later releases, but for now additional supported command functions are: